-Relay B Mode Relay B can be used in a number of ways: as a setpoint control, or as an alarm.
+Relay B Mode Relay C Mode

+Relay B and C can be used in two ways: as a setpoint control, or as an alarm.
 The two settings for Relay B Mode are CON and FAIL.
+Relay B also is set up for 2 "clean modes", but these modes are generally not used for toroidal conductivity.
+They are used to activate automatic sensor cleaning systems that are generally not required.

-The CON setting enables normal setpoint operation for Relay B. Relay B then operates identically to Relay A, with settings for setpoint, hysteresis, delay and phasing appearing in the CONFIG menu automatically.
-See Figure 25 for details.
+The CON setting enables normal setpoint operation for Relay B/C. Relay B/C then operates identically to Relay A, with settings for setpoint, hysteresis, delay and phasing appearing in the CONFIG menu automatically.

-The FAIL setting enables the fail alarm mode for Relay B. Relay B will then trip on any condition that causes the FAIL icon to be displayed on the LCD.
+The FAIL setting enables the fail alarm mode for Relay B/C. Relay B/C will then trip on any condition that causes the FAIL icon to be displayed on the LCD.
+Note that the Relay C indicator shows up only on the lower screen of the display next to the temperature reading.
+This is because the default setting for relay C is the FAIL setting.
 Using this mode allows the User to send alarm indications to other remote devices.
-See Figure 26 for details.